-Outlook.com is a latest gig played by Microsoft, and the obsession of company with the Metro Style is somewhat showing-off everywhere.
-The company has launched it Preview Outlook.com yesterday.
-We can say its the update of the Microsoft Hotmail, although the old version of Hotmail will remain active.
-The company has tried to make it as an next level sort of thing, lets have a Preview to find it out more on the Outlook.com.
+Outlook.com is the latest gig played by Microsoft, and the obsession of the company with the Metro Style is somewhat showing-off everywhere.
+The company has launched its Preview Outlook.com yesterday.
+We can say it’s the update of the Microsoft Hotmail, although the old version of Hotmail will remain active.
+The company has tried to make it a next level sort of thing, let’s have a Preview to find it out more on Outlook.com.

 Microsoft bring the nice and clean update this time and there motive to make it more easy user interface along with the taste of metro style is successful this time.
 The While using it first user will definitely feels the idea of presence of the windows 8.
 From a simple loading circle when sending a message to animations throughout the interface, Microsoft has pulled together the best elements of Metro and applied them to Hotmail.
 A dotted line loading bar at the top also matches the Windows Phone’s user interface.

-By default the Outlook has been divided into three column.
-The first column consist of Folder, Quick View and the search box at the top in the left.
+By default, the Outlook has been divided into three columns.
+The first column consists of Folder, Quick View, and the search box at the top in the left.
 Emails are lined up in the middle column and the and a new command bar on the right-hand side.
 Outlook’s command bar dynamically changes based on email activity, providing contact information from Facebook, Twitter, and elsewhere and also serves as an ad-place for Microsoft which generally shows Ads from the Bing Products.

-The above panel bar has the Smiley like face gives user access to Skype, Facebook Chat & Windows Live Chat.
-Through the panel bar you can change the color(colour) of the panel bar.
-Just as shown in the Picture below:
+The above panel bar has the Smiley-like face that gives the user access to Skype, Facebook Chat & Windows Live Chat.
+Through the panel bar, you can change the color(color) of the panel bar.
+Just as shown in the picture below:

 As showing in the picture user can change the Column Layout by right and bottom layout.
-The optional reading pane will switch the view to a four column layout with a message preview on the right-hand side.
-A trio of Metro style icons also provide access to switch between Mail, People, Calendar, and SkyDrive from a dropdown menu at the top of each section.
+The optional reading pane will switch the view to a four-column layout with a message preview on the right-hand side.
+A trio of Metro-style icons also provides access to switch between Mail, People, Calendar, and SkyDrive from a dropdown menu at the top of each section.

-The Contact interface is nearly identical to the Windows 8 interface and is very tempting and look wise is very good.
-In the contacts the users can import the Contact list from Facebook, Twitter, LinkedIn & Microsoft Outlook CSV.
+The Contact interface is nearly identical to the Windows 8 interface and is very tempting and looks-wise is very good.
+In the contacts, the users can import the Contact list from Facebook, Twitter, LinkedIn & Microsoft Outlook CSV.

 Microsoft tried to merge the all contacts into Outlook Single contact card which is Good and Beneficial but can be very tedious to handle sometimes.
 There are only options to view all, available, or favorite contacts.
 If user fill up his/her contacts with photo information and link them to Facebook then it certainly makes for a much nicer experience in the Mail client of Outlook.com providing avatar pictures in conversations.